 Your blood pressure will lower, decreasing your chances of insomnia

-Less stress means lower blood pressure, putting you at less risk of cardiovascular disease and certain sleep disorders, such as sleep apnea and insomnia.
+According to Cupid’s Light, less stress means lower blood pressure, putting you at less risk of cardiovascular disease and certain sleep disorders, such as sleep apnea and insomnia.
 Contact with a partner has been known to lower systolic and diastolic blood pressure, lowering your blood pressure and resulting in better quality sleep.

 It helps relax your muscles, which improves the quality of your sleep